-In the great Badger State of Wisconsin, the VA mortgage can be used whether a borrower needs to buy a home or refinance an existing loan.
-The Wisconsin VA loan that is authorized by the Veterans Affairs department provides a great benefit to the men and women that have sacrificed for our United States of America.
+In the great Badger State, the VA Loan benefit can be used whether a borrower needs to purchase a home or refinance an existing VA loan on a home in Wisconsin.
+The VA program that is authorized by the Department of Veterans Affairs provides access to a great benefit to the men and women who have sacrificed for our United States of America.

-The VA loan has multiple advantages that make this loan very attractive to qualifying borrowers.
-The top benefits of this mortgage are:
+The VA program has multiple advantages that make this program very attractive to qualifying borrowers.
+The top benefits of the VA program are:

 - Borrowers can buy without making a down payment allowing Veterans to purchase now.
 There’s no need to save thousands of dollars to apply towards a down payment first.

-- Unlike other loans that require private mortgage insurance if the borrower pays less than 20% down payment, the VA program does not require PMI (private mortgage insurance)
+- Unlike other loans that require private mortgage insurance (PMI) if the borrower pays less than a 20% down payment, this program does not require PMI.

-- Interest rates for a VA loan are very competitive to FHA and Conventional mortgages
+- Interest rates for this program are very competitive with FHA and Conventional loans.

-- Credit guidelines for getting approved for the VA loan are quite forgiving compared to a conventional mortgage
+- Credit guidelines for getting approved for the VA program are quite forgiving compared to a conventional loan.

-- If agreed upon in writing, the seller of a home is allowed to pay a significant portion of the costs associated with the mortgage loan
+- If agreed upon in writing, the seller of a home is allowed to pay a significant portion of the costs associated with the loan.

-The fact that the Wisconsin VA mortgage does not require a down payment nor any private mortgage insurance payments allow the borrowers to save a lot of money not just at closing but also over the life of the loan.
+The fact that the VA loan does not require a down payment nor any PMI payments allows the borrowers to save a lot of money not just at closing but also over the life of the loan.

 People have various options for serving in the armed forces of the USA.
-Therefore, there are various ways a person can qualify for a VA home loan.
-The following lists out different details for each type of service record and their ability to qualify someone for a VA loan.
+Therefore, there are various ways a person can qualify for this program.
+The following lists out different details for each type of service record and their ability to qualify someone for the VA loan.